 Autism Navigator Program

-Our Autism Navigators walk alongside autistic children and their families to provide education, support and access to services.Request an Appointment
+Offered in our Ohio locations, our Autism Navigators walk alongside Autistic children and their families to provide education, support and access to services.Contact us

 What is Autism?

 According to the Diagnosis and Statistical Manual – version 5 (DSM-5), Autism is a neurodevelopmental disorder that impacts an individual’s reciprocal social communication, interactions, and behaviors.
 Individuals with Autism may also display restricted or repetitive patterns of behavior, interests, or activities.
 These difficulties develop in early childhood and limit or impair an individual’s everyday functioning.